Guided sequential ABC schemes for intractable Bayesian models: Guided sequential samplers

-The previously proposed guided SIS-ABC samplers assume that the proposal $g_t(\theta|s_y)$ follows a $d_\theta$-dimensional Gaussian distribution with a certain mean vector $m^*$ and covariance matrix $S^*=(S^*_{ij})_{i,j=1}^d$.
-This can be generalised to make the samplers more flexible, both in terms of joint distribution and marginals.
-To do this, we use copulas, proposing what we call \texttt{cop-blocked, cop-blockedopt, cop-hybrid}, copula-based versions of \texttt{blocked, blockedopt} and \texttt{hybrid}, respectively.
-The idea of using copula modelling within ABC has been initially proposed by \cite{li2017extending}, who use a Gaussian copula for approximating the ABC posterior for a high-dimensional parameter space, and then by \cite{an2018robust} for modelling a high-dimensional summary statistic.
-Instead, we use (Gaussian and t) copulas for the proposal sampler.
+The previously proposed guided {Gaussian} SIS-ABC samplers assume {an underlying Gaussian distribution for $(\theta,s_y)$, which is then used to construct} the proposal $g_t(\theta|s_y)$, which follows a $d_\theta$-dimensional Gaussian distribution with a certain mean vector $m^*$ and covariance matrix $S^*=(S^*_{ij})_{i,j=1}^d$.
+This can be generalised {by dropping the assumption of Gaussianity on $(\theta,s_y)$, making the samplers $g_t(\theta|s_y)$} more flexible, both in terms of joint distribution and marginals.
+To do this, we use copulas, proposing what we call \texttt{cop-blocked, cop-blockedopt, cop-hybrid}, the copula-based versions of \texttt{blocked, blockedopt} and \texttt{hybrid}, respectively, {with a few key differences though, as discussed in Remarks \ref{Remark1} and \ref{Remark2} below}.
+The idea of using copula modelling within ABC has been proposed e.g. by \cite{li2017extending}, who use a Gaussian copula for approximating the ABC posterior for a high-dimensional parameter space, and by \cite{an2018robust} for modelling a high-dimensional summary statistic.
+Instead, we use (Gaussian and t) copulas for the proposal sampler {$g_t(\theta|s_y)$ (and not for the kernel for $(\theta,s_y))$}. \\

 Suppose that the $d_\theta$-dimensional random vector $X=(X_1,\ldots, X_{d_\theta})$ has a joint cumulative distribution function $H$ and continuous marginals $F_1,\ldots, F_{d}$, i.e., $X\sim H(F_1(x_1),\ldots, F_d(x_{d_\theta}))$.
 Sklar's theorem (\citealp{Sklar1959}) states that the joint distribution $H$ can be rewritten in terms of ${d_\theta}$ uniform marginal distributions and a multivariate copula function $C:[0,1]^{d_\theta}\to [0,1]$ that describes the correlation structure between them, i.e.